 DPR staff has discussed this additional off-site improvement along Toledo Road with the applicant.
-However, the applicant is not able to provide it because they are already committed to other BPIS improvements specifically conditioned with PPS 4-19033 and PPS 4-18022.
+However, the applicant is not able to provide it because they are already committed to other BPIS improvements specifically conditioned with

+PPS 4-19033 and PPS 4-18022.
 In continued discussions with the applicant and Planning Department staff, the applicant is willing to improve the sidewalk along the community center's frontage on Toledo Road, if the BPIS funds could be shifted or adjusted for these improvements.
 It has been determined that this action is not possible with this DSP application.
 DPR staff will continue discussions with the applicant, the Planning Department, and DPW&T staff and look for other opportunities to make these improvements.

-The Planning Board approves of the above referenced DSP be subject to a consideration for pedestrian crossing of Belcrest Road and conditions regarding the trail extension and changes, which have been included, as appropriate.
+DPR staff recommends to the Planning Board that approval of the above referenced DSP be subject to a consideration for pedestrian crossing of Belcrest Road and conditions regarding the trail extension and changes, which have been included, as appropriate.

-- 1. Washington Suburban Sanitary Commission (WSSC) WSSC did not offer comments on the subject application. - 15.
+- l.
+Washington Suburban Sanitary Commission (WSSC)-At the time of the writing of this technical staff report, WSSC did not offer comments on the subject application. - 15.
 Section 27-285(b)(4) of the Zoning Ordinance provides the following required finding for approval of a DSP: - (4) The plan shall demonstrate the preservation and/or restoration of the regulated environmental features in a natural state to the fullest extent possible in accordance with the requirement of Subtitle 24-130 (b)(5).